 If the entire system has been drained, redo the previous steps while maintaining the two heater line shutoff valves in the "Open" position.
 With engine running, activate the driver's and central heating systems to permit coolant circulation.
-Complete the procedure by bleeding the heater cores as explained in Section 22, under "Bleeding Heating System".
+If the vehicle is equipped with a windshield upper section defroster, momentarily pinch the hose located between the recirculating pump suction and the defroster outlet connector to ensure windshield upper section defroster complete filling.
+Complete the procedure by bleeding the heater cores as explained in Section 22, under "9.4 Bleeding Heating System".